llvm/llvm-iwg/iwg_priorities.md

      the status quo and the latest decisions.

-2. Driving improvements of services and workflows that keep causing issues (crashes, bad performance, security, high maintenance effort, high cost, ...) based on community feedback and service monitoring.
-This includes finding community members or hiring contractors to implement these improvements.
+2. Driving improvements of services and workflows that keep causing issues (crashes, bad performance, security, high maintenance effort, high cost, community complaints, ...) based on community feedback and service monitoring.
+Increasing the health of our infrastructure will add to the health of the community and will simplify contributions and enable growth.
+   This work includes finding community members or hiring contractors to implement these improvements.

 3. Help the community come to decisions around mid and long-term improvements of development workflows and infrastructure, and help getting these decisions